Connectime4ever/Cryptocurrencies/README.md

 # Cryptocurrencies

 ## Overview of the project
-Purpose of the repository is to group cryptocurrenies to create a classification system to offer an investment portfolio to customers.
+#### The purpose of the repository is to group cryptocurrenies to create a classification system to be used for an investment portfolio.
-The data has to be processed to fit the unsupervised machine learning model appliying a clustering alogorithm.
+#### A clustering algorithm is going to be apply and the data must be processed to fit the unsupervised machine learning model.
-Additionaly, some visualizations are requested for presentation purposes.
+#### Additionaly, some visualizations are requested for presentation purposes.

 ## Results